vaibhav-mougha/WEFIT/README.md

 # Welcome to We-Fit
-<h3>We-Fit is a body Exercise Website.
-Here users can choose from hundreds of professionally built workout plans, and track, and log their workouts from the website.
-It also provides a free fitness program database to help you stay fit, progress, and get the most out of your gym or home fitness sessions.</h3>
+<h3>WEFIT is a body fitness website where users can choose from hundreds of professionally built workout plans and, track and log their workouts .
+It also provides a free fitness program database to help users to stay fit.</h3>

 ## [Deployed URL]( https://we-fit.netlify.app/)